Existence of Richter-Peleg Representation for General Preferences: Introduction

+The first is the extension beyond preorders to arbitrary binary relations.
+Strong acyclicity is the behavioral axiom that supports this extension: it ensures that passage to the transitive closure preserves all strict-preference information, so the analysis can be reduced to the preorder case.
+The scope of the extension deserves to be stated plainly.
+Strong acyclicity is weaker than transitivity, but it is not innocuous: it fails whenever a strict preference is linked by a chain of indifferences, so complete semiorders and the related models of intransitive indifference in the tradition of \citet{Luce1956} lie outside our reach (Section~\ref{sec:discussion}).
+What it accommodates is the case in which the recorded relation is a fragment of an underlying preorder---because the analyst observes only some comparisons, or an aggregation procedure returns only some---and it is exactly the condition under which a scalar index consistent with every recorded comparison can exist.

+The second is the structural parallel with Debreu's classical theory.
+The existing conditions ask for a countable family of increasing sets, unconstrained relative to one another; ours asks for a family that is in addition pairwise disjoint and rank-coherent.
+That extra structure is what a stratum needs in order to behave like an indifference class, and it is what makes the condition specialize, under completeness, to Debreu's order-density, and Theorem~\ref{theorem:main} to Debreu's representation theorem (Proposition~\ref{proposition:order_density}).
+Theorem~\ref{theorem:impossibility} measures its cost.

+The third is an impossibility result (Theorem~\ref{theorem:impossibility}) exhibiting a partial order that admits a Richter--Peleg representation but no countable separating stratification.
+This shows that the embedding clause in our definition of separability is not a matter of mathematical convenience: it reflects a structural feature of Richter--Peleg representability.

-This characterization generalizes Debreu's representability result for complete and transitive preferences.
-It also yields two immediate and meaningful corollaries that highlight its usefulness.
-First, when $X$ is countable, a binary relation admits a Richter-Peleg representation if and only if it is strongly acyclic.
-Second, a preorder admits a Richter-Peleg representation if and only if it is separable.
+Two corollaries highlight the usefulness of Theorem~\ref{theorem:main}.
+When $\succsim$ is a preorder (Corollary~\ref{corollary:preorder}), it admits a Richter--Peleg representation if and only if it is separable.
+When $X$ is countable (Corollary~\ref{corollary:countable}), strong acyclicity alone suffices.

-Understanding which preorders admit a Richter-Peleg representation is important, as preorders are widely used in economic theory and representable ones enjoy convenient properties.
-First, when a preorder admits a Richter-Peleg representation, it also admits a “strict multi-utility” (a multi-utility composed exclusively of Richter-Peleg representations).
-Thus, our result identifies the class of preorders with a strict multi-utility.
-Second, when a preorder admits a Richter-Peleg representation, the maximal elements (i.e., undominated alternatives) within any subset of alternatives can be obtained through scalar maximization.
-This connection between utility representations and optimality is not only conceptually important but also enhances our practical ability to model the choice behavior of indecisive agents.

-The remainder of the paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we present the necessary preliminaries and definitions.
-Section~\ref{sec:RPRepresentation} defines the notion of Richter-Peleg representation and discusses its fundamental properties.
-We then introduce and motivate the notions of stratifications and separability in Section~\ref{sec:separability}.
-Section~\ref{sec:main_result} contains our main result, providing necessary and sufficient conditions for the existence of a Richter-Peleg representation.
-It also presents the two corollaries mentioned above and elaborates on related notions of acyclicity.
-Finally, in Section~\ref{sec:application}, we discuss applications that elucidate the link between optimality and utility maximization for preorders.
-All proofs are contained in the Appendix.